 Since dust mites feed on shed human skin (a major component of household dust) carpeting provides a banquet table set for a feast for dust mites.
 As people walk on the carpet, they stir up the settled bits of allergen, causing them to become airborne.
 Once airborne, they are easily inhaled and trigger an allergic reaction.

-Most advice for setting up an allergen proof room includes the removal of all carpeting and rugs.
-The reason for this advice is that it is impossible to clean the carpet.
+Most advice for setting up an allergen proof room includes cleaning or the removal of all carpeting and rugs.

 You can certainly pay companies to clean your carpets, you can rent a carpet cleaning machine and do it yourself, you can buy one of the hundreds of carpet cleaning products, but none of these really cleans the carpet.